radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 <!--

+>[!note]
->[!note] to update the RadiantOne credentials associated with the KDC account that is defined on Main Control Panel > Settings > Security > Authentication Methods > Kerberos Authentication, modify the username (user principal name) and/or password (service password) with a DN of “id=KDCconnect,cn=metads”.
+>To update the RadiantOne credentials associated with the KDC account that is defined on Main Control Panel > Settings > Security > Authentication Methods > Kerberos Authentication, modify the username (user principal name) and/or password (service password) with a DN of “id=KDCconnect,cn=metads”.
 These special credentials are stored in ZooKeeper and updating the credentials via LDAP updates the kerberosUserPrincipalName and kerberosServicePassword properties in /radiantone/v1/cluster/config/vds_server.conf in ZooKeeper.

 -->